-&lt;sup>315 William Hendriksen, 1 Timothy, p.
+$^{^{315}}$ William Hendriksen, 1 Timothy, p.
 121.

-&lt;sup>316 Philip H. Towner, The Letters to Timothy and Titus
+316 Philip H. Towner, The Letters to Timothy and Titus

-&lt;sup>317 David Instone-Brewer, Divorce and Remarriage in the Bible, pp. 227-228.
+317 David Instone-Brewer, Divorce and Remarriage in the Bible, pp. 227-228.

-&lt;sup>318 R. J. Rushdoony, The Institutes of Biblical Law, pp. 362-363.
+318 R. J. Rushdoony, The Institutes of Biblical Law, pp. 362-363.
 Christopher J. H. Wright, Old Testament Ethics for the People of God, p.
 351, footnote; Matthew Henry, 1 Timothy, p.
-818 faithfulness not required of all men (and women) in Christian congregations?
-Though sexual immorality was unbridled in ancient Greek culture and a constant danger to the church, it would not have been tolerated as normative in the church.
-In his letter to the Thessalonians, Paul expressly forbids sexual immorality (porneia; 1 Thes.
-4: 2-8); and we may reasonably assume that persistent sexual immorality, short of credible repentance, would have been disciplined by the church-as Paul demands in 1 Corinthians 5.
-But setting aside the extreme case of incest in 1 Corinthians 5, surely fornication and adultery would have been more threatening to the life of the church than the undisciplined behavior of busybodies and sluggards who refused to work.
+818 of busybodies and sluggards who refused to work.
 Yet, Paul insisted that such busybodies be shunned by the rest of the congregation if they didn't change their ways (2 Thes.
 3: 6-15).
 We may also assume that the advice to continue treating a sluggard and busybody like a "brother" (2 Thes.
 3: 15) would not apply to those who had resisted the initial stages of discipline and persisted in idleness and sin.
 Any public sin in the body of Christ could reach a point at which excommunication was necessary, in which case the individual would not be treated like a brother (Matt.
 18: 17).

-&lt;sup>319 Towner, p.
+319 Towner, p.
 250, footnote

 Would it not be more plausible that Christians previously taught by Paul assumed the necessity of sexual faithfulness, especially considering the prevalence of Paul's clear teaching about sexual purity (1 Cor.
 6: 9, 15-20; Gal.
 5: 19-21; 1 Thes.
 4: 2-8; Eph.
 5: 3; Col. 3: 5; 2 Cor.
 12: 21)?
 Paul clearly warned the churches that persistent adulterers and fornicators would not inherit the kingdom of God (1 Cor.
 6: 9; Gal.
 5: 19), thus making it clear that sexual purity was not an added extra for super-Christians or church officers.
-The author of Hebrews corroborates Paul's teaching on this subject (Heb.
+The author of Hebrews corroborates320 Paul's teaching on this subject (Heb.
 13: 4).
 Moreover, assuming that Grudem, among others, is correct that polygamy was still practiced but not common among the Jews, is it not also plausible that Paul would need to offer brief comment on an important issue that had thus far received no attention in his letters?

 Furthermore, Paul is not writing this epistle to the general congregation in Ephesus; he is writing it to his close protégé and child in the faith, Timothy.
 Would it be necessary for Timothy, of all people, to be instructed on the necessity of sexual purity for elders and deacons-even the need for leaders to shun the very appearance of sexual indiscretion (1 Thes.
 5: 22)-considering the prevalence of this teaching in the Pauline epistles?
 On the other hand-assuming that my interpretation is correct-we find polygamy addressed only twice in the Pauline corpus, here and in Titus 1: 6 and nowhere else in Paul or the entire NT.
-In the absence of any other explicit reference to polygamy, wouldn't Timothy need some brief mention of the subject?
-Quoting several sources, Gitari notes the absence of any explicit condemnation of polygamy in the NT.
+In the absence of any other explicit reference to polygamy, wouldn't Timothy need some brief mention of the subject?321 Quoting several sources, Gitari notes the absence of any explicit condemnation of polygamy in the NT.

 Karl Barth says, "We can hardly point with certainty to a single text (of the New Testament) in which polygamy is expressly forbidden and monogamy universally decreed."
 Edward Schillebeeckx maintains, "Nowhere in the New Testament is there any explicit commandment that marriage should be monogamous or any explicit commandment forbidding polygamy."
 John Mckenzie says that "the teaching of Jesus on marriage is limited to his affirmations of its indissolubility."
+322